ODINN-SciML/ODINN.jl/docs/src/contribute.md

 serve()
 ```

-This will print a localhost URL that you can open in your browser to visualize the documentation.
+This will print a localhost URL that you can open in your browser.
+Then, click on the `build` folder to visualize the documentation.

 !!! note "What to do when it freezes?"